psychose-club/IBO/README.md

 Here are some features that are also included with the data types.

-The FileBinaryReader, MemoryBinaryReader and BinaryWriter have more features that are here not listed which are documented in the class, so look at  it if you want! :)
+The BinaryFile has more features that are not listed here, but which are documented in the class, so look at it if you want!
+:)

 Also, you can look at the <a href="https://github.com/psychose-club/IBO/tree/production/src/test/java/club/psychose/testsuite/ibo/testcases/">TestCases</a> to see more in-depth test code implementations.

-<h3>FileBinaryReader</h3>
+<h3>BinaryFile</h3>

 _Read an Int32 from the file offset: 0x4_